-The deputy manager confirmed the staffing levels for the home and that these were subject to regular review to ensure the assessed needs of the residents were met.
-No concerns were raised regarding staffing levels during discussion with residents and staff.
+The senior care assistant confirmed the staffing levels for the home and that these were subject to regular review to ensure the assessed needs of the residents were met.
+Concerns were identified with staff having to respond to calls and access to the adjacent Brennan Court facility.
+This has been identified as an area of improvement to review this arrangement so to ensure that the registered care home is not detrimentally impacted on.
+No other concerns were raised regarding staffing levels during discussion with residents and staff.